Carly Findlay: Career

 From February 2003 to November 2017, Findlay was employed by the Australian Tax Department and from September 2016 to May 2017, held the position of Communication Coordinator for People with Disability Australia Inc.

 In 2012 and 2013, Findlay had three encounters with taxi drivers which led her to make a complaint to the Victorian Taxi Commission and the Australian Human Rights Commission.
 The drivers in questions refused to transport Findlay, making comments on her appearance, alleged intoxication, and smell, and claiming she would damage their vehicle.

-After the third incident, Findlay lodged a complaint with the taxi company as did the hotel concierge who booked the taxi for her.
+After the third incident, Findlay lodged a complaint with the taxi company, as did the hotel concierge who booked the taxi for her.
 When no action was taken, she complained to the Victorian Taxi Commission and the Australian Human Rights Commission.

 Findlay has had a number of speaking gigs, both individually and as a part of event panels including Women of Letters, opening for Julia Gillard at Layne Beachley's Women in Leadership luncheon, Progress 2017, University of Western England, ProBlogger, Melbourne Writers Festival, Emerging Writers Festival, Dangerous Ideas around Disability and the Royal Melbourne Hospital.
 Findlay also regularly appears on podcasts and radio programs.

-Findlay has made a number of media appearances that placed her in the spotlight.
 In 2017 Findlay appeared on the ABC television series You Can't Ask That and Cyber Hate with Tara Moss, and in 2018 she appeared on Channel Ten's The Project in response to an interview with Jon Faine on ABC Radio.
 On 28 March 2018, Findlay had appeared on ABC Radio's morning show to discuss microaggressions and disability.
 During the interview, the host Jon Faine described Findlay as looking like a “burns victim” and having a face that wouldn't “be good at Halloween”, before asking about her sex life.

 Faine's line of questioning has been described by commentators and the public as “offensive”, “disrespectful” and “inappropriate”, while they described Findlay's reaction as “composed” and “polite”.
 Faine later apologised.
 The incident was later cited by former ABC boss Michelle Guthrie as causative to her being sacked by the ABC Board.
-Guthrie appealed the decision to fire her and reached an out of court settlement with the ABC.

 Findlay attributes most of her success to her appearance on You Can't Ask That.

 In 2018, Findlay started promoting her upcoming book at a number of writers festivals across Australia, including the Feminist Writers Festival, Bendigo Writers Festival and at five events during the Melbourne Writers Festival, including a spoken word performance as part of the Quippings: Disability unleashed theatre group.

-Findlay is currently employed in the role of Access and Inclusion Coordinator for the Melbourne Fringe Festival one day a week as well as providing customised disability awareness, social media and blogging training to organisations.
-She co-hosts a podcast called Refreshments Provided with Jason Scott Watkins.
+Findlay is access and inclusion coordinator for the Melbourne Fringe Festival one day a week, as well as providing customised disability awareness, social media and blogging training to organisations.